3 Memory and Allocators

 You get a lot of control over where and how much memory this function can allocate.
 Because it is you, the user/programmer, that provides the allocator for the function to use.
 This makes “total control” over memory management easier to achieve in Zig.

-3.2.1 What are allocators?
+3.3.1 What are allocators?

 Furthermore, every allocator object is built on top of the Allocator interface in Zig.
 This means that, every allocator object you find in Zig must have the methods alloc(), create(), free() and destroy().
 So, you can change the type of allocator you are using, but you don’t need to change the function calls to the methods that do the memory allocation (and the free memory operations) for your program.

-3.2.2 Why you need an allocator?
+3.3.2 Why you need an allocator?

 As we described at Section 3.1.4, everytime you make a function call in Zig, a space in the stack is reserved for this function call.
-But the stack have a key limitation which is: every object stored in the stack have a known fixed length.
+But the stack has a key limitation which is: every object stored in the stack have a known fixed length.

 1. the objects that you create inside your function might grow in size during the execution of the function.